augustobecker/so_long_tester/README.md

 The tester uses some invalid maps to test a series of map validations.
 It returns OK if when executed with the maps the code outputs "Error"(as asked in the subject).

+If you're looking for an implementation of so_long you can check my project here: [so_long](https://github.com/augustobecker/so_long).

+To see other projects developed by me at 42, click here: [42 Cursus](https://github.com/augustobecker/42cursus).

 <h2  align="center">Author</h2>
 <div align="center">